-- the United States Government,
+- the United States Government

-- the United Nations Security Council,
+- the United Nations Security Council

-- the European Union,
+- the European Union

-- the United Kingdom,
+- the United Kingdom

-- the Flag State,
+- the Flag State

-- the People’s Republic of China, or
+- the People’s Republic of China

-- the respective governmental institutions and agencies of any of the foregoing, including without limitation, the Office of Foreign Assets Control (OFAC), the United States Department of State, and Her Majesty's Treasury (HMT).
+- the respective governmental institutions and agencies of any of the foregoing, including without limitation, the Office of Foreign Assets Control (OFAC), the United States Department of State, and Her Majesty's Treasury (HMT)

 Failure to comply with sanctions can lead to severe civil and criminal penalties, both for our business and individual employees, officers and directors, as well as significant reputational damage for Odfjell.
 Non-compliance with this policy is a serious matter that may lead to disciplinary action, up to and including dismissal.
 Violations of sanctions can also have legal consequences for individuals involved, including severe monetary fines and imprisonment.
-Employees shall report any suspected violations to this policy to their superior or the Compliance Officer according to Whistleblowing Policy.
+Employees shall report any suspected violations of this policy to their superior or the Compliance Officer according to Whistleblowing Policy.